-The Specification and Description Language (SDL) solution for ConceptDraw PRO allows systems engineers to work with an implementation language, to build real-time systems involved in parallel processing.
+The Specification and Description Language (SDL) solution was developed for ConceptDraw DIAGRAM users to simplify their work with an implementation language as well as building the so-called real-time systems which are involved in the parallel processing.

-This diagram was created in ConceptDraw PRO using the SDL Connectors and SDL Diagrams libraries from the solution.
+This diagram was created in ConceptDraw DIAGRAM using the SDL Connectors and SDL Diagrams libraries from the solution.
 An experienced user spent minutes creating this sample.

 This is a generic view of an SDL system, decomposing functional blocks to the lowest level of sub-block.
 Processes within these sub-blocks are described as finite state machines.

-This diagram was created in ConceptDraw PRO using the SDL Connectors and SDL Diagrams libraries from the solution.
+This diagram was created in ConceptDraw DIAGRAM using the SDL Connectors and SDL Diagrams libraries from the solution.
 An experienced user spent 25 minutes creating this sample.

 Finite state machines are inherent to the design of computer programs and sequential logic circuits.
 They are capable of existing in a variety of 'states', depending on certain conditions - the triggers for these conditions are noted on the diagram.

-This diagram was created in ConceptDraw PRO using the SDL Connectors and SDL Diagrams libraries from the solution.
+This diagram was created in ConceptDraw DIAGRAM using the SDL Connectors and SDL Diagrams libraries from the solution.
 An experienced user spent 10 minutes creating this sample.

 You can create logical processes that govern game theory using SDL language.
-Users working with ConceptDraw PRO can expect solution graphics and design elements to be held to professional technical standards.
+Users working with ConceptDraw DIAGRAM can expect solution graphics and design elements to be held to professional technical standards.

-This diagram was created in ConceptDraw PRO using the SDL Connectors and SDL Diagrams libraries from the solution.
+This diagram was created in ConceptDraw DIAGRAM using the SDL Connectors and SDL Diagrams libraries from the solution.
 An experienced user spent 20 minutes creating this sample.

-It's possible to create SDL language process diagrams of any complexity using this solution and ConceptDraw PRO.
+It's possible to create SDL language process diagrams of any complexity using this solution and ConceptDraw DIAGRAM.
 Aspects such as color scheme and text style can be formatted to your taste.

-This diagram was created in ConceptDraw PRO using the SDL Connectors and SDL Diagrams libraries from the solution.
+This diagram was created in ConceptDraw DIAGRAM using the SDL Connectors and SDL Diagrams libraries from the solution.
 An experienced user spent 15 minutes creating this sample.

 SDL allows you to view processes within event-driven systems in isolation, determining their state and the conditions that cause them.
-ConceptDraw PRO makes working with Specification and Description Language a simple task.
+ConceptDraw DIAGRAM makes working with Specification and Description Language a simple task.

 Specification and Description Language (SDL) was initially devised in the early 1970s with a specific task in mind — to describe systems that switched state rapidly and often.
 The need for this language was in direct retaliation to the types of system that were rising to prominence during this time, namely telecommunication systems that had become highly complex, with heavy traffic loads and real time demands.
 This exposed the more rigid programming languages and hardware description languages, that were unable to represent switching systems that required standardization on an international scale.